I don’t know who she is. I don’t know her name or what she looks like. All I know is that she ruined everything.

 And they hate us.

 Oh sure, you could argue (and you would, in fact, be correct in arguing this) that I’m part of the problem.
 That just because I try to keep my basic-ness a secret doesn’t make me any better than the rest.
 But I didn’t ask to be this way.

 Do you think this Aprill spelled with two L’s wants to be lumped in with all the Britanni’s spelled with an “i” and Megyn’s spelled with a “y”?
-That I want to wear vintage T-shirts featuring books I’ve never read or bands I’ve never listened to underneath my infinity scarf (an infinity scarf that is just one of the 67 in my collection)?
+That I want to wear vintage T-shirts featuring movies I’ve never seen or bands I’ve never listened to underneath my cozy knee-length cardigan (a knee-length cardigan that is just one of the 67 in my collection)?

-Do you think I want to race to my closet as soon as September 1st arrives and pull out my favorite vintage sweater while wrapping both of my hands around a mug of green tea and sighing contentedly while I look out a window?
+Do you think I want to race to my closet as soon as September 1st arrives and pull out my favorite furry slippers while wrapping both of my hands around a mug of green tea and sighing contentedly while I look out a window?
 Or that I want to curl up with a good book and read all day as soon as the temperature drops below 70 (my moleskin notebook and fancy pen placed just so beside me)?
 That I want to waste time scouring Pinterest for decorating ideas before realizing I suck at decorating and end up just shoving some sunflowers into a pumpkin?

-I swear to God, I’d throw this Starbucks’ Pumpkin Spice Latte in your faces…
+I swear, I’d throw this venti Salted Caramel Mocha latte in all your faces…

 …if only it didn’t taste so good.

 “So, please, don’t make us have more feelings.”
 I love it.
 It’s the truth.
 We can’t help it.
 Why are we so pathetic?
 Sheesh.